Many people experience leg pain.

 As with a pulled muscle, the most important aspect to recovering from a sprained ligament is rest.

-Applying ice or a cold compress can also be beneficial.
+Applying ice or a cold compress can provide relief.

 Finally, keeping the injury elevated can help to increase blood flow and reduce swelling.